bkw777/NODE_DATAPAC/software/RAMDSK/src/README.md

    (which admittedly was probably useful when calling the routine from another program)
  * Bank-detect preserves pre-existing disk data
    Old version wrote to disk without permission and without saving & restoring
- * Different format/repair flow:
  * Format & Repair both now get an extra confirm sure prompt
  * LABEL key triggers format/repair on command any time
    If you have an unformatted device with random data, and answer N to format
    then Y to repair, you wind up with a scrambled unusable device, but RAMDSK
    thinks it's formatted and will no longer offer to format.
    This allows you to recover from that by manually invoking format/repair
    whenever you want.
  * Answering N to both format & repair only goes back to main rather than exit.
    Since you can now trigger format/repair any time by pressing LABEL, you
    don't necessarily need to be booted out.
  * F8 key escapes format/repair loop if you don't want to answer Y to either one
  * Several bits of dead code found and removed
    Several small optimisations that each saved a few bytes
  * File size artificially padded to match the old binary so that the BOOT.BA